 First – you could access the HTML (text) editor within WordPress and manually remove the ‘noreferrer’ tags.
 I would NOT suggest this though.
 This could be very time-consuming and tedious.
 You would have to do this for all existing links on your site as well as all-new links at the time you create them.
 Plus… there is a chance that WordPress might automatically re-add those tags after you remove them (I did not test this).

 Second – you could manually add your own code snippets to your site to remove the ‘noreferrer’ tag from existing and future links.
 This is actually what they suggest in the digitalworth.com article that I linked to above.
 They even give you the exact code to add and show you exactly how to add it.

-Third – you could install a plugin that will take care of this automatically for you.
-This is what I chose to do.
+Third – you could install a plugin that will take care of this automatically for you since most Amazon affiliate WordPress plugins do not have the functionality to remove this tag, This is what I chose to do.
 Simply go to your Plugins menu and click Add New – then type noreferrer in the search box.
 There are a few different plugins that will do the job.
 I chose to try the one that had the most installs which also happened to be the one that was updated most recently.

 This plugin worked perfectly fine for me.
 I tested – it removed the ‘noreferrer’ tag from all existing links on my site and also from any new links that I created.

 Warning: proceed with caution